DSV Leoben

-DSV Leoben is an Austrian association football club based in Leoben.
+Donawitzer Sport Verein Leoben, simply known as DSV Leoben, is an Austrian association football club based in Leoben.
 It was founded in 1928.
-The club currently play in Regionalliga Central, one of the third tiers of Austrian Football.
+The club currently play in Landesliga Steiermark, one of the fourth tiers of Austrian Football.
 They play at the Donawitz Stadium.

 History

 WSV Donawitz

 The club was founded on 1 February 1928 opgericht as Werkssportverein Donawitz, playing in green-white colours.
 They played their first season at the top Styrian league in 1930/31, playing against the likes of SK Sturm Graz, Grazer AK, Grazer SC and Kapfenberger SC.
 WSV clinched the title in 1939 but subsequently lost the playoffs for promotion to the Gauliga Ost after losing to FC Wien, Linzer ASK and WSV BU Neunkirchen.
 That same year, Donawitz town became part of Leoben but WSV kept its name.